natalie-23-gill/streamlit-cytoscape/README.md

 ## Features

 - **Customizable Node and Edge Styles**: Easily define the appearance of nodes and edges using a variety of style options.
+- **Custom Styles Pass-through**: Use the `custom_styles` parameter on `NodeStyle` and `EdgeStyle` to pass any valid [Cytoscape.js style property](https://js.cytoscape.org/#style) directly, enabling fine-grained control over shapes, borders, opacity, fonts, and more.
 - **Material Icons Support**: Supports a subset of Material icons for styling nodes which can be passed by name (e.g., `icon='person'`).
 Custom icons can still be used by passing a URL (e.g., `icon='url(...)'`).
 - **Customizable Layouts**: Choose from different layout algorithms to arrange the graph elements.
 - **Interactive Features:**